sogax/sogax/README.md

 - 👋 Hi, I’m @sogax, I used to do things, now I do things
-- Any% speedrun to fame and fortune
+- Any% speedrun to F & F
 - 👀 I’m interested in reprogramming the thinking mass
 - 🌱 I’m currently learning < secret > EVERYTHHING
 - 💞️ I’m looking to collaborate on ... later